Writing

 &etc.

-I am also at work on pieces of my second project regarding biomedicine and Asian American racial formation.
+I am also at work on pieces of my second manucsript, The Secret Life of Race, regarding biomedicine and Asian American racial formation.
+Work from this project has appeared in American Literature.

 A twenty-four-minute film essay I created, INHUMAN FIGURES: Robots, Clones, and Aliens, can be viewed online at the Smithsonian Asian Pacific American Center.